Investor relations.

 PSA levels 4.0–10.0ng/ml have a 25% risk, and with

 PSA levels above 10.0ng/ml, the probability of having PCa is just over 50%, meaning nearly half of individuals in this category do not have prostate cancer.
-(Source: The Cleveland Clinic)

-Aqsens phage-biosensor has demonstrated its ability to detect lethal prostate cancer variants (Kulpakko et al., 2022) and its metastasis (Juusti et al., 2024) with high accuracy from urine at a low-cost, making it a promising method to compliment PSA and enable prostate cancer screening in larger scale.
+Aqsens phage-biosensor has demonstrated its ability to detect lethal prostate cancer variants (Kulpakko et al., 2022) and its metastasis (Juusti et al., 2024) with high accuracy from urine at a low-cost, making it a promising method to compliment PSA and enable prostate cancer screening on a larger scale.
 The goal of our ongoing BIOURICA 2.0 project is to validate and build cost-efficient screening for prostate cancer.

 -

-Aqsens Health’s patented phage-biosensor method delivers new critical information on specific diseases and it helps in discovering new disease biomarkers.
+Aqsens Health’s patented phage-biosensor method delivers critical information on specific diseases and helps in discovering new disease biomarkers.
 The method enables cost-efficient screening of different diseases from cancers to other severe non-communicable diseases.

 According to the GLOBOCAN Global Cancer Observatory survey, there are approximately 1,4 million new prostate cancer cases every year.
-The annual volume for the PSA-test is over 50 million tests, with an estimated annual market value of $4 billion (CAGR 9.8%).
+The annual volume for the PSA-test is over 50 million tests, with an estimated annual market value of €3.8 billion (CAGR 9.8%).
 However, even though the PSA test is in wide use, it is not suitable for large-scale screening because of its poor predictive value.

 Aqsens Health positions its biosensor method as a complementary and affordable test to be used alongside PSA to improve prostate cancer screening and disease classification.
-The Total Accessible Market (TAM) size for the AQ Prostate test is approximately 2-8% ($80-320 million) depending on the value delivered.
+The annual Total Accessible Market (TAM) size for the AQ Prostate test is approximately 8% (over €300 million) depending on the value delivered.

 Within our urinary tract strategy, the company will also target bladder and kidney cancer—each representing billion-dollar market opportunities with no viable screening methods currently available.
 The first scientific publication on bladder cancer is underway, and sample collections are ongoing, with measurements set to begin in 2026.